 Every Easter, somewhere in Australia, a national gem show, called a GEMBOREE® is organised.
 In 1996, Toowoomba was chosen as the host city.
 Held at the showgrounds, this 4-day gem and jewellery expo was acclaimed a resounding success.
 The Toowoomba Lapidary Club was again involved in the organisation of another national GEMBOREE®, at the Gatton Sports Complex and showgrounds during Easter 2007.

 Besides organising Gemfest, an annual event for the public from Toowoomba and surrounding regions to attend, other services requested by schools and organisations include giving talks.
 One of our gemmologists will visit schools, at the teacher’s request, to give hands-on information sessions about volcanoes, rock formations, fossils, minerals, crystals etc for their Earth Sciences lessons.
 Other groups like Neighbourhood Watch and 4-wheel drive camping and caravanning expos have requested a guest speaker visit their meetings.
-The club has also been invited to put on displays at the U3A Seniors Expo and the Bunnings Father’s Day Family Night.
+The club has also been invited to put on displays at the Seniors Expo.
 In the past, this has also included demonstration/ displays at Lions Creative and the Rotary Club’s Hobby n Craft expos.